Perl-Apollo/Corinna/rfc/attributes.md

 Note that all fields are completely encapsulated, but if they're exposed to the outside world via `:reader`, `:writer`, or some other parameter, their _name_ defaults to the variable name, minus the leading punctuation.
-This will become more clear as you read about the individual modifiers.
+This will become more clear as you read about the individual attributes.

 If field name generation would cause another method to be overwritten, this is a compile-time error (unless we can later think of an easy syntax for